SUSE/ha-sap-terraform-deployments/doc/netweaver.md

 - Netweaver installation software (`swpm`) must be available in `sap_inst_media` NFS share.
 This folder must contain the `swpm` and `sapexe` folders (optionally the `Netweaver Export` and `HANA HDB Client` folder if the Database, PAS and AAS instances are installed).

 - Add the `nw_shared_disk` and `netweaver_node` terraform components to the [main.tf](../libvirt/main.tf) file.
 An example is available in [main.tf.netweaver](../libvirt/main.tf.netweaver).
 By default 4 new virtual machines will be created to host the ASCS, ERS, PAS and AAS but this might be customized to fit other requirements.
 To change this update the `netweaver_count` variable.
+The outputs of the `main.tf.netweaver` should be copied to the main `outputs.tf` file too.

 - Add new additional IP addresses to the variable `nw_ips` in the `terraform.tfvars`.
 This variable is a list containing the IP address of the new virtual machines hosting the Netweaver components, so if 4 virtual machines are used (default option) 4 addresses must be added there in the same range that the machines hosting the Hana database.